Securities laws, bank monitoring, and the choice between cov-lite loans and bonds for highly levered firms

 Charles A. Dice Center Working Paper No. 2019-1

-In contrast to bonds, levered loans do not require SEC registration.
-We show that this distinction plays an important role in firms’ choice between funding through loans and bonds and helps understand why the market share of cov-lite loans has increased so much.
-Compared to cov-heavy loans, cov-lite loans are close substitutes for bonds in that they have similar covenants, have tighter bid-ask spreads, have more trading, and are more likely to be used to refinance bonds than cov-heavy loans.
-SEC-reporting firms that borrow using cov-lite loans are more likely to deregister subsequently.
-Non-reporting firms are more likely to borrow through highly levered loans than through bonds, even though maturities, amounts, covenants, and ratings are similar between the two sources of funding.
-As expected from theory, we find that the liquidity advantage of cov-lite loans over cov-heavy loans is highest for non-registered issuers where information asymmetries are greater.
+In contrast to bonds, cov-lite loans do not require SEC registration and are not subject to securities laws.
+We show that this distinction plays an important role in firms’ choice between funding through cov-lite loans and bonds and helps understand why the market share of cov-lite loans has been so high in recent normal times.
+Compared to cov-heavy loans, cov-lite loans are closer substitutes for bonds in that they have similar covenants, have tighter bid-ask spreads, have more trading, and are more likely to be used to refinance bonds than cov-heavy loans.

 Keywords: Debt contracting, covenants, securities laws, regulation, loan trading